 Marin is widely recognized as having one of the least affordable housing markets in the United States.
-With median home sales above $800,000, lower-wage earners face considerable challenges finding housing in Marin that's affordable and located close to work, school, and transportation.
-The high cost of housing leaves many families in Marin with less to spend on food, childcare, and healthcare, and less to invest in savings.
+With rents rising sharply, lower-wage earners face considerable challenges finding housing in Marin that’s affordable and located close to work, school, and transportation.
+The high cost of housing leaves many families in Marin with less to spend on food, childcare, and health care, and less to invest in savings.
 Seniors are priced out of the neighborhoods in which they have spent their lives.
-Healthcare workers, farm workers, bank tellers, and teachers cannot afford to live in the community where they work.
+Healthcare workers, farm workers, bank tellers, teachers, and many others cannot afford to live in the community where they work.